 Estimates of the actual damage from financial exploitation of the elderly range widely.
 According to one study cited by the agency, seniors lose over $37 billion to elder financial abuse and more than a third of seniors are affected by financial abuse in any five year period, according to one study.
 This total includes criminal fraud, caregiver abuse, and financial exploitation, where seniors are subjected to high-pressure sales tactics and misleading marketing.
 (Related: A new kind of romance scam)

 Lawmakers are paying attention.
 Federal and state governments have begun to pass laws to protect seniors from financial abuse.
 This is good news.

 However, these laws often protect a senior only after someone realizes that an elderly person is being exploited.
 An elderly person can lose a significant amount of their savings before someone close to the senior realizes what has happened.

-In order to stop elder financial abuse, is critical that those closest to seniors be on the lookout for possible red flags.
-As a family member or close friend of an elderly person, you may be in the best position to detect early signs of elderly financial abuse.
+In order to stop elder financial abuse, it is critical that those closest to seniors be on the lookout for possible red flags.
+As a family member or close friend of an elderly person, you may be in the best position to detect early signs of elder financial abuse.